maryammoshtoofar/js-tailwind/README.md

 # js-tailwind

-A very simple tailwindCSS portfolio template using DOM manipulation to generate element on page useful for teaching tailwindCSS and DOM to beginners
+A very simple tailwindCSS portfolio template using DOM manipulation to generate elements on page.
+Useful for teaching tailwindCSS and DOM to beginners